 It's up and through the village of Fortuneswell where it's realised that the clocks have stopped and by the look of things, round about 1950.

-The sense of the surroundings is timeless, though, and that'll be the tombolo on the left or, if you'd rather, the start of but more on that in a minute.
+The sense of the surroundings is timeless, though, and that'll be the tombolo on the left or the start of but more on that in a minute.

-While this is technically tied to the mainland, this isn't where things join up but ten miles north-west near Abbotsbury.
+While this is technically tied to the mainland, this isn't where things join up but 10 miles north-west near Abbotsbury.